Professional Online IQ Test

 How accurate are online IQ tests in general?

-Many online IQ tests rely on short item sets, unclear norms, or inflated scoring.
-ACIS differentiates itself with 20 subtests, adult norms based on 2,278 participants, structured score reporting, and openly stated technical limitations.
+It depends on the test; many online IQ tests are not very accurate because they rely on short item sets, unclear norms, or inflated scoring.
+ACIS differentiates itself with 20 subtests, an adult English-speaking frame of 3,243 eligible records, structured score reporting, and openly stated technical limitations.
 It is best used for personal insight, educational planning, and careful interpretation rather than official clinical, employment, or membership decisions.